-(as Mrs. Baker turns to head out of the study Jacob and Marty exit)
+(as Mrs. Baker turns to head out of the study Jacob and Marty pull back out of her line of sight)

 Poirot You just try that, you witch.

 Mrs. Baker Ah, that now is the pot calling the kettle black, it is.
 You're the devil you are. (she crosses herself)